RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Everything.md

   <div class="image-caption">Sonitus Gate </div>
 {:/nomarkdown}

+Sonitus Gate is a simple gate that is easily surpassed by other free options on the market.
+I see no reason to use it other than nostalgia.

+The envelope characteristics lead to less natural results than you can get with other products.

 ### Sonitus Multiband

 {::nomarkdown}
   <img src="/assets/Cakewalk/SonitusMultiband.png" alt="Sonitus Multiband ">
   <div class="image-caption">Sonitus Multiband </div>
 {:/nomarkdown}

+A difficult to use multiband compressor that's once again surpassed by free and cheap options elsewhere in nearly every facet.

 ### Sonitus Equalizer